chryswoods/k8s_jupyter_workshop/README.md

 The VM needs to have the following installed:

 1. Git (so you can download and update this material)
-1. A Python that includes jupyter (we will use anaconda python)
+1. A Python that includes jupyter (we will use the installed python3)
 1. Docker, with a running docker service
 1. The Microsoft "az" command line interface
 1. The "kubectl" interface installed via "az"